-Corporate Covered Bondholders who are Belgian residents for tax purposes, i.e. who are subject to Belgian Corporate Income Tax (vennootschapsbelasting/impôt des sociétés) are subject to the following tax treatment in Belgium with respect to the Covered Bonds.
+Corporate Covered Bondholders who are Belgian residents for tax purposes, i.e. who are subject to Belgian corporate income tax (vennootschapsbelasting/impôt des sociétés) are subject to the following tax treatment in Belgium with respect to the Covered Bonds.

 Interest derived by Belgian corporate investors on the Covered Bonds and capital gains realised on the Covered Bonds are taxable at the ordinary corporate income tax rate of 25%.
-Subject to certain conditions, a reduced corporate income tax rate of 20% applies as of 2020 for qualifying small enterprises (as defined by Article 1:24, §1 to §6 of the Belgian Code of Companies and Associations) on the first tranche of EUR 100,000 of taxable profits.
+Subject to certain conditions, a reduced corporate income tax rate of 20% applies for qualifying "small" enterprises (as defined by Article 1:24, §1 to §6 of the Belgian Code of Companies and Associations) on the first tranche of EUR 100,000 of taxable profits.